ImmuneDynamics/ImmuneDynamics.github.io/spectre/metrics.md

 permalink: /spectre/metrics/
 ---

+## Spectre publications

+- v0: Ashhurst et al, 2019, [Mass Cytometry: Methods and Protocols](https://doi.org/10.1002/cyto.a.24350)
+- v1: Ashhurst et al, 2021, [Cytometry A](https://link.springer.com/protocol/10.1007/978-1-4939-9454-0_12)

+## User stats

+Since the launch of our hosting website in March 2021, the software and associated protocols have attracted >3000 unique users (as of April 2022), averaging 250 new users per month from across the world, including Australia (25.7%), United States (26.6%), Germany (11.08%), United Kingdom (5.1%), China (4.44%), among others.

 ## Works citing Spectre

-[Spectre](https://immunedynamics.github.io/spectre) ([Ashhurst et al, 2021](https://doi.org/10.1002/cyto.a.24350)) or '[CAPX](https://github.com/sydneycytometry/CAPX)', the initial version of Spectre ([Ashhurst et al 2019](https://link.springer.com/protocol/10.1007/978-1-4939-9454-0_12)), and associated scripts have been used in a variety of studies, both with our team and independently, including the study of
+Our software and associated analysis protocols have been cited in at least 35 publications since 2018, both with our team and independently, including the study of
 [COVID-19](https://www.sciencedirect.com/science/article/pii/S2666379121000197),
 [vaccine](https://www.nature.com/articles/s41385-021-00379-6) responses,
 [NK cell](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1006999) biology,